Systolic inequalities and the Horowitz-Myers conjecture: Proof of Theorem

-\section{Proof of Theorem \ref{higher.dim.inequality}}
+\section{Proof of Theorem \ref{higher.dim.inequality.1}}

-In this section, we discuss how Theorem \ref{higher.dim.inequality} can be deduced from Theorem \ref{2D.inequality}.
+In this section, we explain how Theorem \ref{higher.dim.inequality.1} can be deduced from Theorem \ref{2D.inequality}.
+Let $n$ be an integer with $3 \leq n \leq 7$, let $N > n$ be a real number, let $M$ be a manifold of dimension $n$ with non-empty boundary $\partial M$, let $g$ be a Riemannian metric on $M$, and let $\varphi$ be a smooth function on $M$.
+We assume that $M$, $g$, and $\varphi$ satisfy the assumptions of Theorem \ref{higher.dim.inequality.1}.
 Let $\eta$ denote the outward-pointing unit normal vector field to $\partial M$.
 We denote by $h_{\partial M}$ the second fundamental form of $\partial M$ and by $H_{\partial M}$ the mean curvature of $\partial M$.
 Throughout this section, we assume that

 for otherwise the assertion is trivial.